ECCC-ASTD-MRD/MIDAS-src/docs/codingStandards.md

   Optionally, a _verbosity level_ that specifies how important is the message can be provided.
 The verbosity thresholds are defined as follow:

+    * `msg_ALWAYS` : always printed, irrespectively of threshold
-    * 0 : critical, always printed
+    * 0 : critical, should always be printed
     * 1 : default priority, printed in operational context
     * 2 : detailed output, provides extra information
     * 3 : intended for developers, printed for debugging or specific diagnostcs
+    * `msg_NEVER` : never printed, irrespectively of threshold

 ### More detailed rules: